Quansight-Labs/jupyter-accessibility-workshops/docs/mentored_sprint_agenda.md

 ### Pre-event
 In order to participate in the sprint, attendees will need a GitHub account.
 No other knowledge of git or GitHub is required.

+[Create a free GitHub account here](https://github.com/join).
+You can find [help for creating an account on WikiHow](https://www.wikihow.com/Create-an-Account-on-GitHub).s

 ### Schedule

 ```mermaid